kuzeydemirkaya/DeepLearningDemo/README.md

 * Accuracy metric computes acccuracy using log cosh Error Regression (commonly used built in func)

 Output:
-* 3 iterations resulted in accuracy ≈ 0.9762
+* 3 epochs (iterations) resulted in accuracy ≈ 0.9762

 P.S.
 Trained model is also inluded in source files as 'demo.model'